 Yes, the SAT changed in 2016.
 Regarding the Verbal portion (as opposed to the Math portion), it focuses more on “critical thinking,” unlike the past SAT exams, which were more focused on memorizing vocabulary and answering detailed grammar/syntax questions.
 The new SAT is now 1600 points instead of 2400.
 According to the College Board, a “good” score is 1200.
 While the essay is no longer mandatory, those who are applying to upper tier colleges will be wise to take it and to do very well.

-It’s important to understand the differences between the SAT and the ACT in order to determine which is best.
+It’s important to understand the differences between the SAT and the ACT in order to determine which test is best.
 Some students decide to take both to see how well they do and then make the decision about what they want to submit to colleges.
 There is no right or wrong decision, just a personal preference based on individual skills and strengths.
 Most schools today accept both.

 The SAT still focuses on aptitude and reasoning along with critical thinking.
 The ACT measures critical thinking.